scripple/alsa_cdsp/README.md

       # common audio base rates.
 This is under the assumption your filters
       # will be N times as long at N times the base rate.
 Any of the
       # following three values can be set or excluded in any combination.
-      # If no extra_samples parameters are set 0 will be used wherever
+      # If no valid extra_samples parameter is set for a given sample rate
-      # extra_samples is called for.
+      # the extra_samples token replacement will not occur in config_in mode
+      # and the -e argument will not be issued in config_cdsp mode.
+      # All extra_samples arguments must be integers >= 0.

       # extra_samples is used when the sample rate is not an integer multiple
       # of 44100 or 48000 or when the corresponding rate matching